Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Experimental Setup

 \subsection{Embedding Model}

-We use \texttt{gemini-embedding-2} as the primary embedding model, a proprietary model by Google with 3072 output dimensions.
-We additionally compare four alternatives: its predecessor \texttt{gemini-embedding-001} (3072 dimensions), OpenAI's \texttt{text-embedding-3-large} (3072 dimensions, 8k token context), and two open-source models: \texttt{qwen3-embedding-8b} (4096 dimensions, 32k token context) and \texttt{bge-m3} by BAAI (1024 dimensions, 8k token context).
-We access Gemini via the Vertex AI API and all other models via OpenRouter.
+\begin{sloppypar} We use \texttt{gemini-embedding-2} as the primary embedding model, a proprietary model by Google with 3072 output dimensions.
+We additionally compare three alternatives across all 11 scenarios: its predecessor \texttt{gemini-embedding-001} (3072 dimensions), OpenAI's \texttt{text-embedding-3-large} (3072 dimensions, 8k token context), and the open-source \texttt{qwen3-embedding-8b} (4096 dimensions, 32k token context). \end{sloppypar} We access Gemini via the Vertex AI API and all other models via OpenRouter.
 We use all models without fine-tuning.
 Section~\ref{sec:model-comparison} presents the model comparison.